runceel/ReactiveProperty/Docs/ReadMe.txt

 Codeplex.Reactive.Interactivity
 -> EventToReactive - Trigger that converts UIEvent to ReactiveProperty.

-Codeplex.Reactive.Notifier
+Codeplex.Reactive.Notifiers
 -> ScheduledNotifier - Notify value on scheduler(use with asynchronous progress report).
--> SignalNotifier - Notify event of count signals(this is thraed safe).
+-> CountNotifier - Notify event of count signals(this is thraed safe).

-Codeplex.Reactive.Serialization
+-> BooleanNotifier - Notify boolean flag.

+Codeplex.Reactive.Helpers
 -> SerializeHelper - Pack and unpack ReactiveProperty values.

 Standard usage and all API references details, see project home.